Clinical Activities and Rotation Structure

 - Other medical conditions requiring rehabilitation services

 Interns on this rotation also provide consultation and services to burn, trauma/surgery and other medicine services at The University of Kansas Health System.
-Training in a 29-bed acute and short-term inpatient rehabilitation unit and a 15-bed burn unit with four ICU beds, interns will gain necessary clinical experience interacting with a multidisciplinary team of experts, including:
+The team is an embedded service within the 29-bed acute and short-term inpatient rehabilitation unit and a 15-bed burn unit with four ICU beds, allowing interns to gain necessary clinical experience interacting with a multidisciplinary team of experts, including:

 - Occupational and physical therapists